 top of page

-Logline - In the same year that Aaron surpasses Ruth's home run record, Stuartville, Georgia still has a color barrier in their youth baseball league.
-Only the power of friendship between a black newcomer teen, RJ Jackson and a white established teen, Cordell Berger can break this injustice.
+Logline - In 1974, as Aaron pursues Ruth’s home run record - Stuartville, Georgia still maintains a color barrier in their youth baseball league.
+An unlikely pairing of a white Vietnam veteran, his son and a black teen newcomer, fight to correct this injustice.

 Summary